 The castle was built as an L-plan tower house with distinctive rounded corners, demonstrating the architectural preferences of the period.
 The design is partly determined by its surroundings.
 Built on a rocky crag overlooking the River Tweed, the main block is not perfectly rectangular but takes the shape of a parallelogram to suit the natural contours of the rock.

-The original entrance was positioned on the south side of the castle.
+The original entrance was positioned at ground level on the south side of the castle, on the edge of a cliff.
 Both the main block and the wing featured vaulted basements, creating secure storage areas and foundations for the floor above.
 There was also a pit-prison in the basement, reached from the guard room above; a sobering reminder of the castle’s role as a centre of power and justice.

 Although subdivided overall into five storeys, the tower was structurally divided into just three high compartments, each barrel-vaulted in stone.
 The great hall occupied the entire second floor, while its kitchen and services filled the wing.
 Smaller rooms were built ingeniously into the thickness of the walls, which in places reach an incredible 3 metres.

-Neidpath Castle hosted several royal visitors during its long history.
+In more peaceful times, Neidpath Castle hosted several royal visitors over its long history.
 Mary, Queen of Scots, stayed at the castle in 1563 during her personal rule of Scotland.
 This visit came during a relatively stable period in Mary’s tumultuous reign, before the series of crises that would eventually lead to her forced abdication and exile in England.

-Twenty-four years later, in 1587, Mary’s son James VI (who would later become James I of England) also visited Neidpath.
-By this time, James had assumed personal rule of Scotland and was navigating the complex political landscape of his kingdom before eventually inheriting the English throne in 1603.
+In 1587, Mary’s son James VI visited Neidpath Castle.
+By this time, James had assumed personal rule of Scotland and was navigating the complex political landscape of his kingdom before also inheriting the English throne in 1603.

 The mid-17th century brought significant challenges to Neidpath Castle during the Wars of the Three Kingdoms.
 In 1645, the castle was garrisoned against the Royalist forces of James Graham, 1st Marquess of Montrose.
 Interestingly, following Montrose’s defeat at Philiphaugh, he reportedly attempted to seek shelter at Traquair House, approximately 8 miles (13 km) to the east, but was denied entry.
-Some accounts suggest he may have stayed at Neidpath, although this remains uncertain.
+Some accounts suggest he may have stayed at Neidpath, although others consider this highly doubtful.

 Few alterations were made to Neidpath Castle until the 1590s, when the two upper floors were remodelled.
-In the 1660s, further alterations took place, following Cromwell’s invasion of Scotland in 1650.
-A new entrance was created in the south wall, and a wide staircase was installed in the southeast corner up to the second floor.
+Further alterations took place shortly after Cromwell’s invasion of Scotland.
+A new entrance was created in the east wall, and a wide staircase was installed in the southeast corner up to the second floor.
 The great hall was divided into two panelled rooms.
 Other changes included the addition of outbuildings and the planting of an avenue of Yew trees, of which one side remains today.

 Neidpath Castle stayed with the Douglas family and was let to tenants by the 3rd Earl of March (who was also 4th Duke of Queensferry).
 Despite his wealth, the castle suffered neglect, and by 1790 the upper storeys of the wing had collapsed (and to this day they have never been restored).